 There is an exciting new addition to the Cloud Foundry Summit 2016 taking place in Santa Clara this month: a technical day focused on BOSH.
-To find out more, Stormy Peters chatted with Paula Kennedy, Director of Program / Project Management at Pivotal who has taken the lead in organising the event.
+To find out more, Stormy Peters chatted with Paula Kennedy, Director of Program / Project Management at VMware who has taken the lead in organising the event.

 So, Paula, what exactly is BOSH day?

 The idea of the “Cloud Foundry Technical Day: BOSH” is to create an event that is focused on BOSH, the orchestration tool which lies at the heart of Cloud Foundry.
 It’s a one day event being held as part of the Cloud Foundry Summit in Santa Clara.
 Although there are usually presentations at the Cloud Foundry Summits that include BOSH, we wanted to take a closer look at this powerful deployment mechanism that so many of our community members use for Cloud Foundry and beyond.

 How did the idea for BOSH Day come about?